 Collies have shown some sensitivity to certain drugs, including Ivermectin, which is a common drug for heartworm control.

-It is recommended that unless you have had this testing completed and you know your dog is safe, never give your Lab Collie mix any heartworm medication or heartworm preventative that contains active Ivermectin.
+It is recommended that unless you have had this testing completed and you know your dog is safe, never give your Rough Collie Lab mix any heartworm medication or heartworm preventative that contains active Ivermectin.

 If you have any concerns about this, or any other potential health issues with Lab Collie cross puppies, please consult your veterinarian.